hyper in curl Needs a Champion

 I gave a talk for curl up 2022 about the progress.1

-We’re ready to finished, technically.
+We’re ready to finish, technically.

 Over the finish line